 No matter where you go in the world, it’s inevitable that you’ll meet plenty of new and interesting friends.
 Both fellow travellers and people local to your destinations.
 It’s also very likely that you’ll meet people you wouldn’t ordinarily associate with.
 People who have completely different outlooks and life experiences to you and your existing group of friends.

 Meeting people is often a big concern of travellers, particularly if they’re on solo adventures.
 But the reality is that there are so many ways to meet people that it shouldn’t be a worry.
-There will be opportunities on trips and excursions, in your hotel or hostel, and even just chatting with the owners of your favourite food stall or coffee shop.
+There will be opportunities on trips and excursions, in your hotel or hostel, and even just chatting to the owners of your favourite food stall or coffee shop.
 You’ll end up with a global friendship base, great for when you decide on more travelling as you’ll have a friendly face in every corner of the globe!

 It will change your perspective